nahidsaikat/nahidsaikat.com/README.md

 * An Introduction to DuckDB Using Python
 * uv - Python's All-in-One Package and Project Manager Tool
 * Special Attributes of Python
-* Name Scoping in Python, the LEGB Rule

 ## License
 The MIT License (MIT)